 Merino wool is a natural and renewable fiber with properties that make it great for natural performance apparel.
 Across VF, we’re committed to sourcing wool in the most responsible way possible.
 With two merino-based brands, Smartwool® and Icebreaker®, wool is an important material for VF and achieving our Sustainable Materials Vision.

-As of FY2020, more than three-quarters of wool sourced across VF was either recycled or certified to the ZQ Standard or the Responsible Wool Standard (RWS).
+More than three-quarters of wool sourced across VF was either recycled or certified to the ZQ Standard or the Responsible Wool Standard (RWS).
 These standards require sheep be treated ethically during wool harvesting and farmland managed with environmental preservation in mind.
-And in 2021, Smartwool® and Icebreaker® partnered with the New Zealand Merino Company and peers to launch the world’s first regenerative wool platform. he ZQRX platform will challenge growers to go beyond sustainability and continuously be driven by improvement, to deeply understand the complex interactions between their livestock, soils, climate, ecology and community.
+And in 2021, Smartwool® and Icebreaker® partnered with the New Zealand Merino Company and peers to launch the world’s first regenerative wool platform.
+The ZQRX platform will challenge growers to go beyond sustainability and continuously be driven by improvement, to deeply understand the complex interactions between their livestock, soils, climate, ecology and community.